 Reserves & Course Reserves

 - Reserve Collection is held at the Williams Circulation Desk.
 Reserve materials may be checked out for a period of three hours and renewed only if a hold request has not been placed on the item.

 - Course Reserves are held only at the Williams Circulation Desk and can be checked out for three hours.
-Course Reserves list can be found on the library catalog and may be retrieved by course name or professor.

 - WMS Reading Room Reserve materials are located in the Williams Reading Room.
 These materials cannot be checked out and must be used in the Reading Room.